 While we’re on the subject, it obviously could’ve gone either way, but it seemed easier to use the schedule from My Father’s World and add in the Sonlight read alouds than vice versa.

 I’ll share our favorites, but otherwise, I plan to keep things as simple as possible.
 One of the reasons that I’ve collected all the books is so we’re not going to the library all the time and especially this year with everything that’s been happening around us.

 Something else I think that’s important to add here is that I also didn’t run out and buy all of these just in the last few months.
 I’ve been collecting American History books for quite a few years now.
 Like I already said, it intrigues me.
-I asked my mama to get us the entire Little House on the Prarie* collection.
+We’ve also gotten quite a few as gifts, including the entire Little House on the Prarie* collection.
 You know, because I wanted to be able to read them when we learned about pioneer life.

 That more or less sums it up.
 We grabbed a few electives, but we haven’t actually started any of them yet.
 Song School Spanish*, WriteShop Primary A*, and a few other things that looked fun.
 I’ll be sure to share our thoughts after we’ve spent some time with each of them.